How to make your own vanilla extract

 Vanilla beans are one of the most versatile spices to work with, being able to use them for everything from baking recipes or simple syrup to body scrubs!
 I'm sure you'll find lots of ways to use your vanilla beans!

 Fun bourbon hack: You can split a fresh vanilla bean and drop it into a pint bottle of bourbon.
 Cap it and allow it to rest for at least 3 months.
-At the end of three months you'll have a nice vanilla flavored sipping bourbon.

 I hope you've enjoyed this easy recipe.
 Stay away from anything produced from an animals backside and let me know how you like your vanilla extract!